Alhaitham (Genshin Impact): Lore

 Within the game's lore, Alhaitham is a scholar of the Haravatat Darshan of the Sumeru Akademiya (which studies topics such as ancient runes and linguistics) and currently serves as its scribe.
 Although he holds a prestigious position, he shows little interest in Akademiya meetings or policy-making; instead, he prefers to live a low-profile life, reading for leisure.
 Nahida describes him as someone who is constantly thinking.
 He shares a residence with his roommate Kaveh.

-In the Sumeru chapter of the game's main storyline, Alhaitham first meets the Traveler in the southern city of Port Ormos, where he provides them with information about "canned knowledge".
+In the Sumeru chapter of the game's main storyline, Alhaitham first meets the protagonist Traveler in the southern city of Port Ormos, where he provides them with information about knowledge capsules, a way of illegally increasing one's knowledge.
 Later, when the Traveler journeys into the desert seeking a way to rescue Nahida from captivity at the hands of rogue Akademiya officials, Alhaitham decides to accompany them.
 Together with Cyno, Dehya and others, they uncover the Akademiya's conspiracy.
 The group eventually forms an alliance and orchestrates a plan to overthrow the Akademiya sages, ultimately rescuing Nahida.
 After the regime's collapse, Nahida reinstates the council of sages that had previously governed the country and appoints Alhaitham as the Acting Grand Sage.
 Although Nahida expresses her wish for him to remain in that role, Alhaitham refuses; in his character story quests, he even considers resigning from the position to return to his former role as scribe.

 Gameplay

 Alhaitham is a five-star Dendro character who wields a one-handed sword.
-His Elemental Skill allows him to generate "Chisel-Light Mirrors" which not only boost his damage output and convert his normal attacks into Dendro damage, but also provide coordinated attacks.
+His Elemental Skill, one of his primary modes of attack, allows him to generate "Chisel-Light Mirrors" which not only boost his damage output and convert his normal attacks into Dendro damage, but also provide coordinated attacks.
 According to PCGamesN, players discovered a humorous programming bug related to this skill: because Alhaitham's abilities can cause him to leap into the air, if his jump is interrupted by colliding with an enemy's projectile at the right moment, he may be uncontrollably launched along a parabolic trajectory, soaring a great distance across the map.